For 2019, here are our latest top 10 misconceptions we’ve found that the public has about 1031 Exchanges:

 A taxpayer or exchanger can buy down in value.
 Or a taxpayer can choose to withhold funds or receive other non-like-kind property in an exchange.
 But the amount that they buy down, or money they withhold, or any other non-like-kind property received, is considered “boot” which means the exchanger likely will have to pay some taxes.

-See different amounts you can defer with out estimator
+See different amounts you can defer with our Capital Gains Estimator

 7. You must replace the debt that you had on the relinquished property with at least the same amount of debt on the replacement property.